 Our lack of self-belief can even lead to other things going wrong in our lives, including depression and anxiety.
 So, how can you regain confidence after divorce when nothing feels right?

 How to Regain Confidence After Divorce

 We often use the words “confidence” and “self-esteem” interchangeably, but there is a difference.
-Confidence is a belief in our abilities while self-esteem is our overall sense of worth and self.
+Confidence is a belief in our abilities, while self-esteem is our overall sense of worth and self.
 It relates to who you are and what values you stand for.
 Clearly, the two are linked.
-Working on building your confidence is a great first step to improve your self-esteem.
+Working on building your confidence is a great first step toward improving your self-esteem.

 When our confidence is at a low, we usually have negative emotions swirling around within us.
 This is especially true when you are in the process of divorce.
 It’s hard to know where to start.
 Sometimes, though, especially at the beginning, the only thing you can do is sit with those emotions and gradually accept them.
 You’re going to go through all the stages of grief in your own specific way.
 The worst thing you can do is try to speed up the process or ignore it altogether.

 Here are a few tips on how to regain confidence after divorce.

 1. Walk or Exercise